Resources | Transformation

 Not to be confused with the Agile methodology (although Agile does form one part of it), business agility is about much more than a way of managing projects.
 You can read more about the difference between business agility and Agile, in our article here.

 If the goal of business agility is to re-think & re-tool your business, then the process of transformation involves examining each of the areas above and find ways to improve.
-Ultimately it’s about enhancing your organisation so it can more readily achieve its strategic objectives and in some cases not only survive in a fast-paced market but also create an unfair advantage.
+Ultimately it’s about enhancing your organization so it can more readily achieve its strategic objectives and in some cases not only survive in a fast-paced market but also create an unfair advantage.

 Business agility delivers real outcomes